open-telemetry/opentelemetry-specification/specification/glossary.md

 A `service` is a component of a larger distributed `application`.
 A service logically represents a repeatable business activity with a specified outcome.
 A service exchanges information with other services via some form of inter-process communication mechanism, such as network or shared storage.

 A `service instance` is a physical manifestation of a service, usually running in its own operating system process.
-Multiple service instances are typically deployed at the same time for high availability and scalability.
+Multiple service instances may be deployed at the same time for high availability and scalability.

 See [Resource Semantic Conventions - Service](resource/semantic_conventions/README.md#service) for more details and naming requirements.